 To date, ZEPARU has conducted commissioned research assignments for the Ministry of Finance and Economic development, Ministry of Economic Planning and Investment Promotion; Ministry of Small-Medium Scale Enterprises; Ministry of Mining and Mining Development, Ministry of Industry and Commerce; Ministry of Women Affairs Gender and Community Development and Agriculture Mechanisation and Irrigation Development , Parliament of Zimbabwe; the Food and Agricultural Organisation (FAO); UNDP; UNICEF; Institute for Democracy in Southern Africa (IDASA); Common Market for Eastern and Southern Africa (COMESA) Secretariat; Business Council of Zimbabwe; Poverty Reduction Forum, Zimbabwe Women’s Resource Centre and Network; Women Alliance Business Association of Zimbabwe, among others.

-ZEPARU has also organized and sponsored several research dissemination workshops including its 1st International Economic Conference in October 2006.
-The theme of the Conference was, “Economic Policy Management in a Globalizing World: The Case of Zimbabwe.”
-State and non-state stakeholders that included the President’s Office, Government Ministries, international organizations, the private sector and regional and local universities attended the conference.
+ZEPARU has also organized and sponsored several research dissemination workshops including its 1st International Economic Conference in October 2006 running under the theme, “Economic Policy Management in a Globalizing World: The Case of Zimbabwe.”
+The Conference was attended by State and non-state stakeholders that included the President’s Office, Government Ministries, international organizations, the private sector and regional and local universities.
 This event provided an opportunity to identify and discuss policy options that would enable Zimbabwe to address the economic challenges bedevilling the country.

 In August 2012, ZEPARU, in collaboration with the Ministry of Finance and the World Bank, successfully hosted a High Level Economic Forum at Elephant Hills Hotel in Victoria Falls.
 The Economic Forum was held under the theme “Unleashing Zimbabwe’s Growth Potential.
 Deliberations at the conference focused on how the country can resolve the debt overhang, unlocking new financing and investments.
 Presentations were made by leading experts from the academia, business, and civil society organizations, regional and international organizations.
 The workshop was graced by senior government officials among them, the late Prime Minister Hon M. Tsvangirai, Deputy Prime Minister Hon T. Khupe and the Minister of Finance Hon T. Biti.